ericscharff/smallworld.js/README.md

 of Smalltalk provides a level of system introspection and manipulation that is rare in other programming systems.
 Budd's Little Smalltalk and SmallWorld are especially interesting Smalltalk variants, because a very few Smalltalk classes and a relatively small virtual machine can accomplish a great deal.
+The base image is made from 41 classes.
+The whole environment (full source code, bytecode, programming tools, and so on) is made from 4924 objects, taking up less than 170K of disk space.

 I've written many interpreters and compilers over the years, and I even took Tim Budd's original SmallWorld and cleaned up the code a bit.
 However, I never